Quality Inference in Federated Learning with Secure Aggregation: Applications of QI

-The third use case we envisioned for QI is contribution score computation.
-The holy grail of this discipline is the Shapley value \cite{shapley1953value}, which is exponentially hard to compute; several approximations exist such as \cite{ghorbani2019data,wang2020principled}.
+The second use case we envisioned for QI is contribution score computation.
+The holy grail of this sub-discipline is the Shapley value \cite{shapley1953value}, which is exponentially hard to compute, as besides the individual information, it requires information about all potential coalitions of participants.
+Thus, many approximation methods exist (e.g., \cite{ghorbani2019data,wang2020principled}.
 Yet, all methods assume explicit access to the individual datasets or the corresponding gradients, which is not possible with \emph{SA}.
-Consequently, there exists no contribution scoring mechanism which could be considered as a relevant baseline for QI.
+Consequently, there exists no contribution scoring mechanism which could be considered a relevant baseline for QI.

-According to \cite{huang2021shapley}, the payment distribution based on the Shapley value is optimal for the considered IID setting.
-Moreover, the federated leave-one-out method (LO) \cite{wang2020principled} method approximates the Federated Shapley value \cite{wang2020principled} well in this IID case.
-Besides, LO utilizes the least amount of individual information; therefore, we compare our method to LO.
-Our results are visualized in Figure \ref{fig:loo}.
-As expected, LO is superior to QI (especially with more participants), as it uses individual information, which is not available when \emph{SA} is in place.
-What is somewhat surprising is that LO does no reconstruct the ordering perfectly, so given the restricted information setting, QI performs reasonably well.
+According to \cite{huang2021shapley}, payment distribution based on the Shapley value is optimal for our IID setting.
+Moreover, the federated leave-one-out method (LO) method approximates the Federated Shapley value well, in this case \cite{wang2020principled}.
+Although LO does need individual information (hence, not applicable with \emph{SA}), we compare our method to it, as it only utilizes each individual gradient once (to obtain the grand coalition minus that participant).

+The Spearman coefficients of the ordering based on QI and LO are presented in Figure \ref{fig:loo}.
+As expected, LO is superior to QI, as it operates on individual information, which is by-design avoided by QI.
+What is somewhat surprising is that LO (benefiting from individual gradients) also struggles with reconstructing the quality-wise ordering perfectly.
+This suggests that separating participants with different label qualities is indeed a challenging task; given the restricted information setting, QI performs reasonably well.